bozuko/spray/README.md

 **Properties**:

 Spray reports to cube every second.
-The properties below are totals for that second, except for latency which is the average latency of all packets during that second.
+The properties below are totals for that second, except for latency, which is the average latency of all packets during that second.

   * sent
   * received